mindstorm38/portablemc/README.md

 useful to launch the script on unix OS *(you must have executable permission)*.

 ## Start the game
-The `<exec> start` sub-command is used to prepare and launch the game.
+The `<exec> start [arguments...] [version]` sub-command is used to prepare and launch the game.
 A lot of arguments allows you to control how to game will behave.
+The only positional argument is the version, you can either specify a full version id (which you can get from the 'search' sub-command), or a type of version (`release` (default) of `snapshot`) to select the latest of this type.

 ### Authentication
 Online mode is supported by this launcher, use the `-l <email_or_username>` (`--login`) argument to